jessonfoo/p002/week_5/7_technical_blog.md

 ## Release 3: Publish
 Link to your blog on the index of your site and push your changes.

-Make sure the index of your site is maintained, nice, and professional.
-This is your face in the online community, so make it nice!
+Make sure the index of your site is maintained as well!
+People should be able to navigate to all of your posts from your site's main page.

-## Release 4: Share!
+## Release 4: Promote

 Share your blog on the google+ community under "Blog Posts!"
 Read others and see if you agree or disagree.
 Start a discussion on this topic.
 Consider sharing your blog post on Reddit as well.